 - Tell People: As you go through your day and find that people are doing things you appreciate, be sure to tell them!
 Even if it's not something that someone is doing to purposely affect you, letting them know you appreciate them can make them feel better, and that can make you feel happier as well.
 So if your barista remembers your regular order, if your friend shares a joke that makes you smile, if your kids do something wonderful (and most kids usually do at least something wonderful most days), be sure to share with them what you appreciate, and how it makes you feel.

 - Tweet About It: Or make it your Facebook status.
-Or post it on my Facebook page.
+You can share your gratitude with like-minded others by tweeting with the #gratitude hashtag (I'm @elizabethscott if you want to follow me on Twitter), or you can post it on my Facebook page.
 Putting it out there via social media brings three benefits: first, announcing what you are grateful for brings the same benefits of recording in your journal (see above).
 Second, if you establish a pattern of sharing your bits of gratitude (say, for the month, or until Thanksgiving), your friends will come to expect these posts, and you may be more likely to stick with the habit, especially if it's something you are doing for a few weeks to get yourself into the habit.
 (You can transfer your practice to a private journal at any time.)
 Third, and very importantly, sharing with your friends what you are grateful for helps them adopt a mindset of gratitude as well!
 This can be good for them, and having a group of more positive friends can be good for you, too.
 It's a win all around!